 Thinkfic keeps adding extra templates so you can have a wide pool to pick from.

-You can match the theme with the type, of course, you are putting on the platform e.g. business, fitness, technology.
+You can match the theme with the type, of course, you are putting on the platform e.g. business, health & fitness, technology.
 You can also modify the code for the theme and import custom themes onto the platform.

 Thinkific Vs Teachable: Course Building